zyw229/blog/blog/content/posts/macro002.md

 ![May 2023 meeting](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro002/image005.png)

-> A pause has been almost completely priced in for the May FOMC.
+> A pause has been almost completely priced in for the May 2023 FOMC meeting.

 However, as discussed in my [previous post](https://zyw229.github.io/posts/macro001/), recent US bank rescue package has had an unintended positive effect on risk assets.
 This likely sustained risk assets for a bit longer.

 ## Is the party over?

-The market can still cling on the [mini-QE](https://zyw229.github.io/posts/macro001/) effects, if the deposit outflow from small banks continue.
-If it accelerates and prompts more action from the Fed, and maybe even forces them to lower interest rate, it will be a huge positive for risk assets.
+The market can still cling on the [mini-QE](https://zyw229.github.io/posts/macro001/) effects from BTFP.
+If the constant deposit outflow from regional banks continues.
+If situation worsens and prompts more action from the Fed, and maybe even forces them to lower interest rate, it will be a big positive for risk assets.

 However, recent data suggests the outflow might have stablized a bit.
 Usage of BTFP has decreased a lot, suggesting a temporary stabilization of US banking system.
-If this trend sustains, it means the QE effect achieved by BTFP may also be coming to an end.
+If this trend sustains, the QE effect achieved by BTFP may also be coming to an end.

 ![BTFP usage](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro002/image006.png)

 > Usage of the BTFP facility has decreased from ~$300B last week to ~36B this week.

-The Reverse Repo (RRP) Rate at 475bps after the latest rate hike, which remarkably made the overnight rate the highest point of the entire treasury yield curve.
+The Reverse Repo (RRP) Rate reached 475bps after the latest rate hike, which remarkably made the overnight rate the highest point of the entire risk-free yield curve.

 This sends a dangerous signal to the market.
-Once the sentiment changes, investors will turn risk-adverse and will be pushed inward on the risk curve.
+Once the sentiment changes and investors turn risk-adverse, everyone will be pushed inward on the risk curve.
 The RRP, being the higest yield on the risk-free curve, will be acting like a black hole sucking up all the liquidity that has been fueling this bull run.

 However, the market is not doomed yet.
-Ironically, the best thing to keep this risk asset bull run going is probably a prolonged US banking crisis.
-Even in that case, it will still be a very tricky play.
+Ironically, the best thing that could happen to keep this bull run going is might a prolonged US banking crisis.